Betalains (Beetroot Pigments)

 1

-Bailey 2009 — Beetroot Juice and Exercise Performance
+Beetroot Juice and Exercise Performance

-Foundational performance RCT (Bailey SJ, Winyard P, Vanhatalo A, Blackwell JR, DiMenna FJ, Wilkerson DP, Tarr J, Benjamin N, Jones AM 2009, J Appl Physiol 107(4):1144-1155, doi:10.1152/japplphysiol.00722.2009, PMID 19661447).
+Foundational performance clinical trial (Bailey SJ, Winyard P, Vanhatalo A, Blackwell JR, DiMenna FJ, Wilkerson DP, Tarr J, Benjamin N, Jones AM 2009, J Appl Physiol 107(4):1144-1155, doi:10.1152/japplphysiol.00722.2009).

 8 healthy men consumed 500 mL/day beetroot juice (5.5 mmol nitrate, plus betalains and other beetroot constituents) vs placebo for 6 days.
 Submaximal cycling and severe-intensity time-to-exhaustion measured.

-Beetroot juice REDUCED VO2 of submaximal exercise (~5%) and INCREASED time-to-exhaustion in severe-intensity cycling (~16%).
+Beetroot juice reduced VO2 of submaximal exercise (~5%) and increased time-to-exhaustion in severe-intensity cycling (~16%).
 Foundational evidence for beetroot performance effects.
 Effect predominantly attributed to nitrate, but betalain contribution to recovery and antioxidant effects acknowledged.
 Spawned extensive subsequent literature on dietary nitrate for endurance.

 2

-Systematic review and meta-analysis (Siervo M, Lara J, Ogbonmwan I, Mathers JC 2013, J Nutr 143(6):818-826, doi:10.3945/jn.112.170233, PMID 23596162).
+Evidence review and pooled analysis (Siervo M, Lara J, Ogbonmwan I, Mathers JC 2013, J Nutr 143(6):818-826, doi:10.3945/jn.112.170233).

-Pooled systolic BP REDUCTION of -4.4 mmHg (-5.9 to -2.8 mmHg) and diastolic -1.1 mmHg with nitrate/beetroot vs control.
+Pooled systolic BP reduction of -4.4 mmHg (-5.9 to -2.8 mmHg) and diastolic -1.1 mmHg with nitrate/beetroot vs control.
 Robust BP-lowering effect across multiple trials.
 Limited by inability to isolate betalain-specific effects vs nitrate.
 Effect size clinically meaningful (4.4 mmHg systolic = ~10-15% reduction in cardiovascular event risk based on epidemiological associations).

 3

-Clifford 2015 — Betalain-Specific Antioxidant Activity Review
+Betalain-Specific Antioxidant Activity Review

-Review of betalain biological activities (Clifford T, Howatson G, West DJ, Stevenson EJ 2015, Nutrients 7(4):2801-2822, doi:10.3390/nu7042801, PMID 25875121).
+Review of betalain biological activities (Clifford T, Howatson G, West DJ, Stevenson EJ 2015, Nutrients 7(4):2801-2822, doi:10.3390/nu7042801).

 Comprehensive review of betalain (betanin, indicaxanthin) human and preclinical evidence.